540-828-5642 firstname.lastname@example.org 540-318-1962

 The library subscribes to many online databases, electronic journals, and print magazines/journals.
 These subscriptions comes from different publishers and providers, so they can have different access to different titles.
 In one database you might only find an abstract for an article, but how are you supposed to know that we have a print copy on the shelves?

-It can be confusion!
+It can be very confusing!
 But, there are some simple steps to follow to check to see if we have full text, and if nothing else, simply ask your friendly neighborhood librarian!

-1. If the database only has the abstract or a citation of an article, your first stop should be ALEX Discovery, the database can let you know whether we have electronic access through another source or even a print subscription.
-Some of our databases, have a link that will launch a search for the article in ALEX Discovery.
+1. If the database only has the abstract or a citation of an article, your first stop should be Discovery.
+This database can let you know whether we have electronic access through another source or even a print subscription.
+Some of our databases, have a link that will launch a search for the article in Discovery.
 Your search can either be by article title or by journal name.

-3. If we do not have the full text of an article, a search in ALEX Discovery might result in a yellow box.
+3. If we do not have the full text of an article, a search in Discovery might result in a yellow box.
 Don't despair.
-Click on the "library's worldwide" link to start an interlibrary loan request.
+Click on the "library's worldwide" link to start an Interlibrary Loan request.